sharmavins23/Scientia/APPLIED SCIENCE/Engineering and Technology/Electrical Engineering/Computer Engineering/Computer Architecture/Pipelining (Computation).md

-Pipelining is the procedure of taking chunks of an individual computer [[Pipelining (Computation)#Datapath|datapath]] and parallelizing them.
+Pipelining is the procedure of taking chunks of an individual computer [[Datapath|datapath]] and parallelizing them.
 In doing so a computer can (for the cost of small start-up latency) perform instructions much faster.

-## Datapath

-A datapath is a computer circuit that can be pipelined.
-It usually consists of multiple individual portions that can be broken down.
-For the purposes of this note, we'll refer to a datapath in the processing sense.

-### Evolution

-The Von Neumann implementation of a pipelined processor evolved in the following order:

-1. [[Sequential processors]] (SPs) held direct implementations of sequential execution.
-These were poor for performance.
-2. [[Pipelined processors]] (PPs) overlapped execution of multiple instructions.
-An example is the [[MIPS Five Stage Datapath]].
-3. [[Super-scalar processors]] (SSPs) handled out-of-order execution of multiple instructions.
-4. [[Multi-core processors]] (MCPs) handled multiple concurrent threads, or programs.
-5. Finally, [[heterogeneous multi-processors]] (HMPs) handle multiple concurrent tasks on diverse co-processors.
-They break up computations and split them across individual specialized cores.

 ## Mathematical Modelling